 Being bored is almost certainly why she is destructive.

 During the day when they are at work, Kerry is crated.
 Because she destroys all bedding, there can be no bed.
 The other day they decided, quite rightly, that she would be happier with

 For a healthy mind, young dogs in particular need ‘dog things’ to do like sniffing, exploring and foraging.

 The main change in the humans’ own behaviour should be resisting shouting and too many commands whilst looking out for and rewarding the behaviour they want.
 The dogs can begin to earn some of their food.
-This behaviour training can’t be done without food (play is also rewarding but with play comes the excitement).
+This behaviour training can’t be done without food (

 As our dogs tend to reflect ourselves, acting calm will help.